HL7/fhirpath.js/README.md

-Also, there is a special API function to get the type of each element in FHIRPath result array which was obtained from evaluate() (unless you resolve the internal types), this function will work on sub-items too and always returns an array of strings.
+Also, there is a special API function to get the type of each element in FHIRPath result array which was obtained from evaluate() (unless you resolve the internal types).
+This function will work on sub-items too and always returns an array of strings.
 In the next example, `res` will have a value like this:
   ['FHIR.dateTime', 'FHIR.string', ...].